-A British Pakistani entrepreneur Zohaib Tariq’s company has won the prestigious Queen’s Award for enterprise in 2020.
+Even in such crisis we never come low to share some proud stories.
+This time around, a British Pakistani entrepreneur Zohaib Tariq’s company has proudly achieved a great Honor by winning the prestigious Queen’s Award for enterprise in 2020.

-Tariq’s company provides English Language and other qualifications to people who want tangible evidence of their English language skills.
+Tariq’s company provides English Language and other qualifications to people who want to enhance their use and delivery of English language skills.

 Zohaib Tariq, who has increased the company’s sales by 300% in the last three years, has also been invited to a royal reception hosted by the Queen to receive this prestigious accolade.

 Speaking exclusively to Geo.tv, Zohaib Tariq said: “I feel immensely honoured and proud to receive this prestigious award as a Pakistani.”

 Only 20 companies of this category were given this award, he said.

 He said his company is recognised as an awarding organisation by Ofqual (Office of Qualifications and Examinations Regulation), the regulator for qualifications, examinations and assessments in England and also provides Islamic Banking qualifications.